 LASIK often times is only needed once for vision correction.
 However, some patients may need an enhancement procedure later on as their eyes may naturally change throughout their lifetime.

 Fluctuation can occur, but visual improvement is almost immediate following the procedure.
 Most patients feel that major fluctuations have stopped after two weeks.
 At the same time, it may take additional time for all of the swelling in the eye to resolve and fluctuations to cease.
 Some patients do have healing that, in a minor sense, may continue to improve over six to nine months.

 Success depends on several factors, the most important being the degree of nearsightedness, farsightedness or astigmatism.
 Depending on the prescription, the surgeon can help determine the likelihood of reaching 20/40 or greater vision.
-Approximately 95 percent of eyes treated with LASIK reach 20/40 or better vision with one procedure, which is the requirement for driving legally without correction.
+Approximately 95 percent of eyes treated reach 20/40 or better vision with one procedure, which is the requirement for driving legally without correction.
 If a patient does not achieve his or her goal with one procedure, additional correction often improves their vision to a satisfactory level.

 In keeping with our commitment to high-quality patient care, patients who undergo LASIK or another refractive procedure at Minnesota Eye Consultants are automatically enrolled in our Extended Care Program.
 Minnesota Eye Consultants uses highly advanced laser and diagnostic equipment and our surgeons have extensive experience with refractive surgery, so only a small percentage of patients will have the need for additional treatment after the initial procedure.
 However, over time, we understand that some patient’s eyes may change or there may be access to new technology that is not available at the time of treatment.
 Because of this, we will provide a pricing discount if you choose to return to us for future laser vision treatments.
 To learn more about our Extended Care Program, please call our Refractive Coordinator, Sue, at 952-567-6020.